Memprof-limits — Memory limits, allocation limits, and thread cancellation for OCaml

 end

-Using this interrupt-safe mutex, the following concurrent implementation of some Myth of Sisyphus, who keeps pushing elements on top of a stack until memory is exhausted and the stack is wiped, is guaranteed to never deadlock, fail prematurely, or lets an invalid state be accessed.
+Using this interrupt-safe mutex, the following concurrent implementation of some Myth of Sisyphus, who keeps pushing elements on top of a stack until memory is exhausted and he has to start again, is guaranteed to never deadlock, fail prematurely, or lets an invalid state be accessed.

 open Memprof_limits.Resource_bind